Using the library

 ■ Our Reception Desk at the main entrance will continue to be staffed whenever the building is open to help you out.

-■ If you have forgotten your ID card, please speak to the staff member at the Reception Desk who will be able to allow you to enter the Library without your card.
+■ If you have forgotten or lost your ID card, please speak to the staff member at the Reception Desk who will be able to allow you to enter the Library without your card.
 Library staff will check your details on our Library database before letting you through the barriers.

 ■ A maximum of 3 cardless entries will be allowed within an academic year.
 This will be recorded on our Library system.
 If you arrive at the Library on a 4th occasion without your ID card, you will be denied access to the building.